marebits/smc-dcoa/README.md

 <dd>Verifies that the given <code>signature</code> matches the one generated for the given certificate <code>number</code> and was signed by the proper signer.
 If this is all correct, it then issues the matching certificate and a <code>CertificateClaimed</code> event is emitted.</dd>

 <dt><code>contractURI() returns (string)</code></dt>
 <dd>Returns the Uniform Resource Indicator (URI) for this contract.
-This is used by token metadata sites to display overall collection metadata related to all the DCoA tokens issued by this contract.</dd>
+This is used by token metadata sites to display overall collection metadata related to all the certificates issued by this contract.</dd>

 <dt><code>floor() returns (uint16)</code></dt>
 <dd>Returns the smallest possible certificate number that can be claimed (should always be 1).</dd>